jdijaili/w13-goodMango-group-project/README.md

 ## GoodMango

-GoodMango is an online social platform, for members interested in Mangas, inspired by [Goodreads](https://www.goodreads.com/).
-On the website, you can read, review, and research different types of mangas.
+GoodMango is an online social platform, for members interested in Manga, inspired by [Goodreads](https://www.goodreads.com/).
+On the website, you can read, review, and research different types of manga.

 Here, you can find your favorite manga: [GoodMango](https://goodmango.herokuapp.com/)